open-mmlab/mmdetection3d/docs/datasets/sunrgbd_det.md

 ## Train pipeline

-A typical train pipeline of SUN RGB-D for point cloud only 3D detection is as below.
+A typical train pipeline of SUN RGB-D for point cloud only 3D detection is as follows.

 ```python
 train_pipeline = [